The most recent live-stream Epigenetics Boot Camp was June 22-23, 2020. Join the email list below to hear about the next training

 Questions?
 Email the Boot Camp team here.

-The Epigenetics Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences in the Mailman School of Public Health with additional support from Zymo Research and Diagenode.
+The Epigenetics Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences in the Mailman School of Public Health with additional support from Zymo Research, Diagenode, and Illumina, Inc.